Freshman seminar bridges food, environment and culture

 Czesana worked with Cook, Caylor and Shelton to create the seminar.
 Putting the class together took most of a year and involved developing a syllabus and scouting teaching kitchens, which were found at John Witherspoon Middle School in the town of Princeton.

-Cook, a longtime food journalist formerly of The New York Times, said that food is a bridge between students' personal lives and the climate.
+Cook, a longtime food journalist formerly with The New York Times, said that food is a bridge between students' personal lives and the climate.

 "The course uses the community of the table to drive the science," she said, adding that addressing climate change requires an "all-of-the-above" approach that spans the personal choices and scientific understanding.
 "If outrageously delicious food, with its art, its very human story and its scientific requirements can move the needle and motivate students in their personal and professional lives, we're ready to cook."